-- Evaluate the co-requisite support courses in Math and 5-unit English transfersupport course via quantitative and qualitative methods to better understand why students may not be taking them and what scheduling and curricular improvements could most benefit our Hispanic, transfer-seeking students. - Increase the embedded and other just-in-time instructional supports for all Math and English sections, not just the co-requisite support courses.
+- Evaluate the co-requisite support courses via quantitative and qualitative methods to better understand why students may not be taking them and what scheduling and curricular improvements could most benefit our Hispanic, transfer-seeking students. - Increase the embedded and other just-in-time instructional supports for all Math and English sections, not just the co-requisite support courses.